 With support from the COVID-19 Solidarity Response Fund, Global Youth Mobilization will support and scale-up youth-led solutions and youth engagement programs across the world.

-Young people are an essential part of the solution to pandemic recovery.
-Investing in programs, policies and initiatives led by and for young people will bring about sustainable change in the livelihoods and health of young people now and in the future.
+Young people are an essential part of global solutions, and it is important, now, more than ever, that there be continued investment in programs, policies and initiatives led by and for young people to bring about sustainable change in the livelihoods and health of young people worldwide.

 Today’s generation of young people will be disproportionately affected by the long-lasting consequences of the pandemic.
-Here are some of the key issues and challenges the Global Youth Mobilization aims to address.
+Here are some of the key issues and challenges the Global Youth Mobilization has addressed since its start.

-Global Youth Mobilization will provide support to young people to respond to these challenges and help to ensure their experience, creativity and passion informs policies and decisions affecting their lives.
-It provides a new platform to inspire others to take an active role in the immediate and long-term recovery from the impact of COVID-19, and the resources necessary to make a meaningful difference.
+Global Youth Mobilization provided support to young people to respond to these challenges and help to ensure their experience, creativity and passion informs policies, decisions affecting their lives and make a meaningful difference in their communities.